Ending of Time, The

 K: Immediate, of course.
 Would that point out the wrong turn that mankind has taken?

-DB: If man feels something is out of order psychologically then he brings in the notion of time and the thought of becoming, and that creates endless problems.
+DB: Yes, if man feels something is out of order psychologically he then brings in the notion of time, and the thought of becoming, and that creates endless problems.

-K: Would that open the door - this is a phrase - would that open the door to this sense of, time has no place inwardly?
-You see, which means sir, doesn't it, thought has no place except outwardly.
+K: Would that open the door to this sense of time having no place inwardly?
+Which means, doesn't it, that thought has no place except outwardly?

-DB: If you are going to say thought is a process which is involved in time...
+DB: You are saying that thought is a process which is involved in time.

 K: Thought as we know it now is of time.

 DB: Yes.
 I would agree, generally speaking.